Holiday Spending: 4 Quick Tips for the Gifting Season

 1. Plan ahead

-And perhaps more importantly, having a plan can help you limit impulse purchases and overspending, leaving yourself in good shape financially for the new year.
+Good to know: Having a spending plan in place can help you limit impulse purchases and overspending, leaving yourself in good shape financially for the new year.

 2. Set up a sinking fund